cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

 From its inception, the Cartesi framework has the potential to integrate dispute resolution features.
 Cartesi's community-driven iterations have leveraged dispute resolution for [Compute](/compute/overview), which may be interesting to investigate further after other features and improvements, like the Microarchitecture enhancement and recent research on NxN dispute resolution, have been fully addressed.

 ## Large data as input

 ### Challenge

-The current Rollups framework does not support very large data inputs (e.g., from IPFS), limiting DApps based on Cartesi Rollups to rely solely on on-chain data.
+The current Rollups framework does not support very large data inputs (e.g., from IPFS), limiting dApps based on Cartesi Rollups to rely solely on on-chain data.

 ### Solution strategy